 Have a sweet tooth?
 The largest candy retailer in the state is here.
 The Cerreta family has spent four decades in Glendale handcrafting its candy.

 Stop by the Glendale Visitor Center, 9494 W. Maryland Ave., Monday through Saturday 9 a.m. to 5 p.m. or visit www.VisitGlendale.com to learn more.

 Four Places to Shop in Glendale

 Glendale is home to several fantastic shopping districts.

 Discover Quaint Catlin Court

 Browse unique shops and restaurants in converted Craftsman-style bungalows.
-Don’t miss Bears and More, a mix of contemporary and vintage treasures and children’s toys.
+Don’t miss Bears & More, a mix of contemporary and vintage treasures and children’s toys.
 For free covered parking, park at 5835 W. Palmaire Ave.

 Vintage Treasures Await in Old Towne